techsenger/tabpanepro/README.md

 ## Overview <a name="overview"></a>

-Techsenger TabPanePro is a lightweight library that extends the functionality of the standard TabPane in JavaFX.
+Techsenger TabPanePro is a lightweight library that extends the standard `TabPane` in JavaFX with a set of practical enhancements addressing common needs in real-world applications.
 For the development of the library, we used the standard TabPaneSkin, carefully extracted from the OpenJFX project with a minimal set of required classes and adapted to work independently of OpenJFX internals.

 ## Demo <a name="demo"></a>